 Introduce Upward Accents

 Add dimension using vines or garden supports for upward accents.
 In my garden, climbing hydrangeas soften wall surfaces and establish a stunning backdrop.
+These vertical elements are a key component of easy front yard ideas for boosting curb appeal.

 Experiment with Bright Blooms